Morganfp/MO-Cities-Search/README.md

-A program that utilizes the A* search algorithm to provide the user with the optimum route between two Missouri cities.
+A program that helps users plan efficient and shortest routes between Missouri cities using the A* search algorithm.
+The program also visualizes the routes on an interactive map using the geopy and folium libraries.